-- Cancellation of admission. - Suspension from attending classes. - Withholding/withdrawing Scholarship/Fellowship and other benefits. - Debarring from appearing in any test/ examination or other evaluation process. - Withholding results. - Debarring from representing the institution in any regional, national or international meet, tournament or youth festival etc. Collective punishment : when the persons - Collective punishment: when the persons committing or abetting the crime of ragging are not identified the institution shall resort to collective punishment as a deterrent to ensure community pressure on potential ragger.
+- · Cancellation of admission. - · Suspension from attending classes. - Withholding/withdrawing Scholarship/Fellowship and other benefits. - Debarring from appearing in any test/ examination or other evaluation process. - Withholding results. - Debarring from representing the institution in any regional, national or international meet, tournament or youth festival etc. Collective punishment: when the persons - committing or abetting the crime of ragging are not identified the institution shall resort to collective punishment as a deterrent to ensure community pressure on potential ragger.

+Immediately call

-Immediately call UGC Anti-Ragging Helpline 1800-180-5522 (24X7 toll free) or send an e-mail to helpline@antiragging.in
+UGC Anti-Ragging Helpline

+1800-180-5522 (24X7 toll free)

+or send an e-mail to helpline@antiragging.in

-DEPARTMENT OF HIGHER EDUCATIONMINISTRY OF HUMAN RESOURCE DEVELOPMENT GOVERNMENT OF INDIA
+DEPARTMENT OF HIGHER EDUCATION MHRD | MINISTRY OF HUMAN RESOURCE DEVELOPMENT GOVERNMENT OF INDIA